 Jeff Sutherland is the inventor and Co-Creator of Scrum.
 He started the first Scrum at Easel Corporation in 1993.
 He worked with Ken Schwaber to emerge Scrum as a formal process at OOPSLA ’95.
 Together, they extended and enhanced Scrum at many software companies and IT organizations and helped write the Agile Manifesto.

-Jeff is the CEO of Scrum Inc., Chairman of the Scrum Foundation and Agile coach to OpenView Venture Partners which runs all its internal operations with Scrum, as well as 18 portfolio software companies.
+Jeff is the CEO of Scrum Inc., Chairman of the Scrum Foundation and Agile coach to OpenView Venture Partners which runs all its internal operations with Scrum, as well as over 30 portfolio companies.
 As Senior Advisor to OpenView he focuses on using Scrum to transform companies as well as empower software developers.
 Jeff has been VP of Engineering, CTO, or CEO of 11 companies and implemented Scrum in 7 of them including his current company which runs Scrum for sales, marketing, training, consulting, finance, and content production.
-18 years of hands on team building experience gives Jeff's training and consulting unique added value.
+Over 20 years of hands on team building experience gives Jeff's training and consulting unique added value.
 His experience in teaching Scrum at the Harvard Business School helps with management workshops.